What is Surface Pattern Design?

 The Master of Surface Pattern Design

-William Morris (1834-96) is often seen as a pioneer in the field of surface pattern design.
-His extremely intricate and skilful designs in fabric and wallpaper started the arts and crafts movement in Britain, in the 19th century.
+William Morris (1834-96) is widely regarded as a pioneer in the field of surface pattern design.
+His intricate and skilful designs in fabric and wallpaper gave rise to the arts and crafts movement in Britain, in the 19th century.
 Morris was a multi-disciplinary artist, but in all his creative endeavours, he emphasised the value of aesthetics and craftsmanship, as a contrast to mass production and often soulless design of the time.
 As a politically active man, and believing in socialist principles, Morris felt strongly about inequalities of the Victorian society.
 He wanted his art and designs to be available to all social classes.

 William Morris pattern